1. How long is the Classroom Licence course?

 NOW you have your VICTORIAN MARINE BOAT LICENCE.

 8. What are the fees to be paid at VicRoads?

-The fee for your licence is for a 5 year period.
+The fee for your licence is for either a 1 or 5 year period.
 After that you can renew licence in a way similar to your car licence.

 9. How long does the certificate last?

 You must go to VicRoads within 12 months from the date you attended our course, as printed on the certificate.

 10. What happens if I don’t pass the test?

 If this should happen, then you will be given a second test.

 If you are unsuccessful with the second test also, then you can attend any of our courses FREE of charge.

 11. Can you come to our house to run a course for our friends?